WLCB/archive/pages/Projects/metzerott_formatted.md

 "I *do*," cried Polly impetuously.
 "A job that takes all your time to earn enough to keep from starving is just robbery and slavery, that's all."

-Aunt Sally assented gravely."If you leave your work to look for another job, you are sure to starve before you find one," she said, "and you might as well be chained to a oar, like those people in the ancient history.
+Aunt Sally assented gravely.
+"If you leave your work to look for another job, you are sure to starve before you find one," she said, "and you might as well be chained to a oar, like those people in the ancient history.
 Fact is, we was worse off than galley-slaves, Sue; for &rsquo;twas the cap tain's interest to keep *them* alive."

 "But it's nobody's interest to keep sewing-women alive," said Polly bitterly; "there's plenty to take our places, if we drop.
 The labor market is over-stocked, they say."